aokealy/todo-list/README.md

 # Bugs
 - One issue was the logout button has a background colour hovering over the logout button but covers the full height of that container which I could not fix.
 - First deployment I was having an issue with the setup process but managed to fix it and keeping everything secured.
+- I tried automating testing for python but had already used postgres database and deployed so could not use that testing so I used a python validator online to check my main important pages.

 # Reference: